Democracy after journalism

 Please add any interesting links in the comments.

-6 thoughts on “Democracy after journalism
+6 responses to “Democracy after journalism”

 1. Take a look also at a book by Benedict (brother of Perry) Anderson, Imagined Communities, which shows how the press was in the early days (and still, I’d add) an essential part of nation-building.
 We read the same paper and we are bound together by similar ideas and angles, no matter whether we live in Leeds or Luton.
 That’s a very simplistic summary, forgive me.